alukosdev/ccsp/reference/glossary.md

 New computing resources can be assigned and allocated without any significant additional capital investment on the part of the cloud provider, and at an incremental cost to the cloud customer.
 ==- Scoping
 Scoping is the process that refers to including only departments or business units impacted by any (cloud) engagement.
+==- Security
+The owner's right to determine to whom information is disclosed.
+Security protects privacy.
 ==- Separation of Duties
 Dictates that one person/entity cannot complete an entire transaction alone.